-In many startups this relationship is usually one of the first to form, and in most cases is out of necessity.
+In many startups, like Slack, this relationship is usually one of the first to form, and in most cases is out of necessity.
 In a startup, there is an incredible amount of skill, energy, time commitment to build a company and take it to the next level.
 Dealing with issues such as human resources, legal, accounting, and all of the other aspects that come with managing a business is increased 10x in a startup.

 Compared to a business that has experienced growth and stability, a startup is very unstable and its resources are limited.
 Therefore getting the right relationship between the CEO and COO becomes overwhelmingly important.

 Having started several companies as both a founder and co-founder, I have come to realize that the skill sets required for both roles are very different.
 As the leader or CEO, you are the visionary, the person who everyone else is relying on to get the job done, close the deal, or ensure that the lights are on in the morning when everyone returns to work.

 This alone is very difficult and I am sure many CEO’s agree can keep an entrepreneur up until three or four in the morning.
 As the COO, your main responsibility is to ensure the CEO is able to do his or her job effectively, without any hurdles or hiccups.